michaelsauter/bock/README.md

 To use `bock`, download `bock.sh` into a folder, but give it the  name of the binary to mock, e.g. `git` or `oc`.
 Then prepend your `$PATH` with that folder in your test script.
-As an example, see https://github.com/michaelsauter/bock/blob/master/tests/run.sh or the following
+See https://github.com/michaelsauter/bock/blob/master/tests/run.sh or the following
 example: